Switajski/FlexibleOrders/README.md

 ==============

 FlexibleOrders is a java web application for creating and tracking orders, invoices, shipping info, etc.
-The intention of this application is to ease the work of start-up companies by very simple GUI and a high user fault tolerance.
+The intention of this application is to ease the work of start-up companies by a simple user interface and easy integration with e-commerce systems.
 Used technologies are Spring, Hibernate and ExtJs in GUI.
 The domain model is depicted with POJOs.

 Getting started